-Meanwhile, the ongoing conversion of world outdoor lighting to SSL, and its potential to increase skyglow, may work against dark-sky landscape conservation goals.
-Public interest in visiting naturally dark places is increasing (42).
-This has created a new kind of "astrotourism" (43, 44) with significant revenue-generating potential (45).
-This may in turn encourage lighting practices and public policies that protect night skies, yet it calls into question what defines a "dark sky" (46) and how it should be quantified (47, 48).
-It also requires understanding how to measure or describe nighttime darkness to best preserve it (49, 50).
-Limited evidence suggests that efforts that recognize the value of dark skies and support their conservation may have positive benefits in re-
+This has created a new kind of "astrotourism" (86, 87) with significant revenue-generating potential (88).
+This may in turn encourage lighting practices and public policies that protect night skies (89), yet it calls into question what defines a "dark sky" (90) and how it should be quantified (91, 92).
+It also requires understanding how to measure or describe nighttime darkness to best preserve it (18, 93).
+Limited evidence suggests that efforts that recognize the value of dark skies and support their conservation may have positive benefits in reducing skyglow on regional scales (94).